- Admissions & Aid

 Sports Management Degree Options

-Whether you plan to work in sport marketing or facility management, most sports management jobs require a good understanding of how businesses operate.
-Most bachelor’s degree programs, including Gwynedd Mercy University’s Bachelor of Science (BS) Degree in Sports Management, include classes in business, marketing, economics, finance and law.
+Whether you plan to work in sports marketing or facility management, most sports management jobs require a good understanding of how businesses operate through obtaining sports management degrees, such as a BS in Sports Management.
+If you decide to pursue a sports management major, you can expect to learn from a wide array of topics to support your knowledge of sports management.
+Most bachelor’s degree programs, including Gwynedd Mercy University’s Bachelor of Science (BS) Degree in Sports Management, include classes in business, marketing, economics, finance, and law.

 While a solid foundation in business will be helpful for most careers in sports management, you could also focus on whatever area you’re most interested in pursuing.
-For example, if a career as a sports marketer is what you aspire to, you should take public relations and communications courses as well.
+For example, if a career as a sports marketer is what you aspire to, you should become a sports management major while also take public relations and communications courses as well.
 If you prefer to serve as an athletic director, you might consider taking physical education classes to complement your business curriculum.